iiot-university/MCP_A2A_Workshop/day1/mysql_server/README.md

 All four schemas are accessible to the MCP server and can be queried using natural language through Claude.

+**📚 Detailed Schema Documentation:** See the [schemas/](schemas/) directory for comprehensive table definitions, column descriptions, and example queries for each database.

 ---

 ## Building Query Tools